How to Add Email Newsletter Signup Forms to WordPress

 Image showing WordPress Dashboard highlighting the link to the plugins repository

-To add a new plugin, click the “Add New” link, and you will be taken to the WordPress Plugins repository.
+To add a new plugin, click the “Add New” link, which will take you to the WordPress Plugins repository.

 You can search for MailOptin and install and activate the option developed by the MailOptin Popup Builder Team.
 Please follow the example below for your guidance.